nakibabedin/FinalProjectSoftDev/README.md

 Features

 Registration and Login: Users can create a new account by registering with a unique username and password.
 Existing users can log in to their accounts to access their personalized timelines.

+Tweeting: Once logged in, users can compose and post tweets, limited to a certain character count (e.g., 280 characters).
+Share your thoughts, ideas, or interesting findings with the world!